-There is substantial evidence to prove that the intake of a high fiber diet can lower the risk of heart diseases.
-As per a study published in the Journal of American College of Cardiology Foundation, women who took a diet having about 26 grams of fiber were found to have a lower risk of heart diseases than those who consumed less fiber.
+There is substantial evidence to prove that the intake of a high-fiber diet can lower the risk of heart disease.
+As per a study published in the Journal of the American College of Cardiology Foundation, women who took a diet having about 26 grams of fiber were found to have a lower risk of heart disease than those who consumed less fiber.

-Another study by Harvard University found that men who ingested high fiber diet had a 40 per cent lower risk of coronary heart disease, compared to those who ate low-fiber diets.
+Another study by Harvard University found that men who ingested a high-fiber diet had a 40 percent lower risk of coronary heart disease, compared to those who ate low-fiber diets.

 4. Fiber Benefits People with Diabetes

 High fiber diet plays an essential role in regulating the blood glucose levels in people suffering from diabetes.
 Fiber slows the digestion of food, which reduces the rate of glucose absorption from the small intestine to the blood.
 This can prevent the sudden elevation of blood glucose levels, which may stimulate the pancreas to pump more insulin.
 Therefore, people with diabetes should inculcate more fiber in their diets.